eclipse-theia/theia-website/src/docs/custom_editors.md

 # Creating Custom Editors in Theia

 A custom editor is a widget that opens automatically when the user opens a file with a specific extension, instead of the default text editor.
-It consists of three parts:
+It usually consists of three parts:

 <ul>
 <li>The <b>widget</b>, which extends <code>ReactWidget</code> and implements <code>Navigatable</code> to associate itself with a file URI</li>